pllearns/utility_task_list/README.md

 Specs:

-- [ ] Visitors can sign up / sign in / sign out
+- [ ] Visitors can sign up / sign in / sign out with oauth
+- [ ] User Profile that contains a gravatar and goals.
+- [ ] Work/Personal Todo Lists
 - [ ] A logged in user can CRUD `todo list` items
 - [ ] A logged in user can `complete` and `uncomplete` a `todo list` item.
 - [ ] A logged in user can sort their `todo list` items